-Because the memory card must remain in the terminal while the application is running, it is recommended that you use the Memory Card Retainer (Cat.
-No. 2711-NMCC, -NMCD, -NMCE) to secure the card in the card slot.
+Because the memory card must remain in the terminal while the application is running, we recommend that you use the memory card retainer (Cat.
+No. 2711-NMCC, 2711-NMCD, 2711-NMCE) to secure the card in the card slot.
 The retainer ensures the card is not accidentally removed or dislodged during terminal operation.

-Removing a Memory Card

-Follow the procedure below to remove a memory card from the PanelView terminal.
+Remove a Memory Card Follow the procedure below to remove a memory card from the PanelView terminal.
 Failure to follow this procedure may result in damage to the card.

 - 1. Select Memory Card from the Configuration Mode menu. - 2.
 Press the Disconnect Card button.

 This ensures that all files are closed on the card.
 A message prompts you to remove the card from the slot.
 You can continue or abort the operation.